brennan-malone/reading-notes/102/class4.md

 * \<ul\> element is an unordered list

 Article continues to list less popular tags.
 A great reference for html elements.

+## Things I want to know more about

+Nothing regarding HTML at this time